xieyuheng/inner/persons/de-bruijn/1972-lambda-calculus-notation-with-nameless-dummies.md

 no information is lost.

-The result is lambda expression represented by De Bruijn index.
+The result is lambda expression represented by de Bruijn index.

 # How to translate lambda expression to nameless lambda expression?